logsdon-lab/CenMAP/workflow/scripts/README.md

 This script produces a number of temporary files and a config as input data is partitioned by name.
 To keep these use `--keep-tempfiles`.

+To sort output by chromosome, provide the `--sort_order` flag which takes a single file of chromosome names.

 ## `reformat_rm.py`
 `RepeatMasker` produces awful, non-machine-readable output so we have to clean it up.
 * Renaming sequences to their original name.